Skip to main content

 type Element

-Element is the instantiation of a Widget at a particular location in the tree.
+Element is the instantiation of a Widget at a specific location in the tree.

 type Element interface {